angelromarco04/MyNotes/Programming/Python/tmp/Exceptions.md

 try:
 	# Code to safely execute.
 	# It will be executed until an exception is raised.
-except Exception:
+except ExceptionType:
-	# Code to execute if an exception is raised.
+	# Executed if an exception of the type ExceptionType is raised.
+	# If not specified it will be executed with any exception.
+	# Multiple except with different exceptions can follow a try.
 ```